 Today, President Emmanuel Macron will deliver a televised speech to the nation detailing the measures his government has taken to combat violence against women.
 All this, of course, has come in the wake of the Harvey Weinstein affair.
 And from pressure from French women who marched in the streets of Paris this week decrying “the vertiginous silence of our society” and “an intolerable collective denial.”

 I would have marched with them, but decided it was time for French women to do their own protesting.
-For too long now, I’ve watched the strident feminist voices of opposition coming across the Atlantic from North America, mainly the USA.
+For too long now, I’ve watched the strident feminist voices of opposition come from North America, mainly the USA.
 It’s time now for French women to take to the streets and demand change themselves.
 They’ve been far too passive.
 As I mentioned in an earlier blog post, there was no sisterhood in this country (and little dissent.)
-This resulted in aiding and abeting the deeply entrenched sexism here.
+Their silence and apathy only resulted in aiding and abeting the deeply entrenched sexism here.

 Here’s an anecdote: it was 1999 and I was sick and tired of the sexist advertising campaigns in this country.
 There was one ad – plastered on the metro station walls all over the city – that particularly irked me.
 It showed a young woman, buck naked and covered in oil that made her skin glisten.
 Crouched down, her feet were in starting blocks and her bum was in the air.
 I can’t remember what the ad was for (does it matter?)
 Fed up, I contacted the only feminist group that existed at that time, they called themselves Les Chiennes de Garde which is a play on words.
 It means “watchdogs”, but “chienne” also means “bitch”, as in a female dog.